telekom-security/tpotce/docker/_tests/README.md

 The Suricata test replays a generated HTTP PCAP and verifies a matching HTTP event in `eve.json` plus the Suricata runtime log.

+The Tanner test starts Snare, Tanner, Tanner API, PHPox, and Redis in an isolated Compose stack.
+It sends a request through Snare, checks Snare and Tanner JSON logs, verifies Redis/Tanner API state, and probes PHPox directly over the Compose network.

 ## Conventions